-Tom is a Member in Stoll Keenon Ogden's Louisville office.
-He serves as co-chair of the Arbitration & Mediation practice and is a member of the Labor, Employment & Employee Benefits practice.
+A Member of Stoll Keenon Ogden’s Louisville office since 1995, Tom serves as Co-Chair of the Arbitration & Mediation practice.
+He is also part of the Labor, Employment & Employee Benefits practice.

-Tom occupies a unique position in the community that enables him to counsel new and existing businesses as they explore whether B Corporation is appropriate for them.
-He also works with existing Public Benefit Corporations on various aspects of governance and compliance.
+Public Benefit Corporation Services: Tom advises existing Public Benefit Corporations on various aspects of governance and compliance.
+He also occupies a unique position in the community that enables him to counsel new and existing businesses as they explore whether B Corporation status is appropriate for their needs.

 SKO represented a provider of specialty patient care equipment that sued a consultant and its consulting business after an agreed upon Asset Purchase Agreement and Consulting Agreement’s restrictive covenants had been violated by the consultant.
 The provider sued for both monetary damages and...

 Successfully represented a company and one of its executives against claims by plaintiff for alleged disability discrimination, retaliation and intentional infliction of emotional distress.
 SKO represented the company during investigations by the Kentucky Commission on Human Rights and Equal...